COW SPRING | GINNIE SPRINGS | LITTLE RIVER | MADISON BLUE SPRING | ORANGE GROVE | PEACOCK SPRINGS | TROY SPRING

 This is a cave diving destination only.
 In order to dive here you must be a CDS member, full cave trained and it is recommended you are an Abe Davis Award recipient.
 The key to the gate is obtained at the Dive Outpost where you must show proof of certification and sign a waiver.

 There is both an upstream and downstream section to this system.
 The entrance to the upstream section is not easy to find and the first dive here should be done with someone familiar with the system.
-The downstream section is a syphon that gets small about 200′ back from open water.
+The downstream section is a siphon that gets small about 200′ back from open water.
 This is also an advanced cave dive due to the high flow of this system.

 In 2015, the CDS added steps to the bank of the basin to help control erosion.
 Entrance to the water is now much easier and safer.

 Ginnie springs, which is privately owned, has several springs on the property.
 Three of them are divable caverns/caves.
 The spring the property is named after is a cavern dive.
-It is the only cavern in the world open to the public where open water divers can dive with lights.
+It is the only privately owned cavern in the world open to the public where open water divers are allowed to dive with lights.
 The certifying agencies even allow night diving in this spring.
 It’s a fairly safe cavern that gets down to about 55 feet.
 The entrance to the cave was grated off years ago because the cave system is too unstable for it to be safe for even the most experienced cave diver.
 Lots of open water training happens at this spring.
 You can easily spend a few dives exploring the cavern.

 Entry and exit into the basin is fairly easy with a sidewalk leading to the water and steps into and out of the water.